ColdTrick/elasticsearch/README.md

 ### Log files

-Based on the log level of your Elgg site, there will also be logging of the Elastic Search PHP client library.
-Log messages will be written to a file.
-For every day there will be a file.
-You can view them on the Administer -> ElasticSearch -> Logging page.
+Based on the log level of your Elgg site, there will also be logging of the ElasticSearch PHP client library.
+Logging will appear in the same location as all other Elgg logs.

 ### Statistics